Separated Shoulder and AC Joint Injury Explained

-The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at our 7 Step Rotator Cuff Treatment System.
+The recommendations on this page are a good starting point, but if you’ve injured your rotator cuff or you’re trying to recovery after shoulder surgery, take a look at my 7 Step Rotator Cuff Treatment System.

-The 7 Step System is a systematic, step-by-step, proven methodof reducing your pain, fixing your rotator cuff injury properly, and then making your shoulder so strong and stable you’ll never have to worry about shoulder pain again.
+The 7 Step System is a systematic, step-by-step, proven method of reducing your pain, fixing your rotator cuff injury properly, and then making your shoulder so strong and stable you’ll never have to worry about shoulder pain again.

-Visit the information page to find out more, or watch the rotator cuff video presentation to see how to fix your rotator cuff once and for all and restore pain free, unrestricted movement to your shoulder.
+Visit the information page to see how to fix your rotator cuff once and for all and restore pain free, unrestricted movement to your shoulder.

-About the Author: Brad is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
+About the Author: Brad Walker is often referred to as the "Stretch Coach" and has even been called the Stretching Guru.
 Magazines such as Runners World, Bicycling, Triathlete, Swimming & Fitness, and Triathlon Sports have all featured his work.
-Amazon has listed his books on five Best-Seller lists.
+Amazon (author page) has listed his books on five Best-Seller lists.
 Google cites over 100,000 references to him and his work on the internet.
-And satisfied customers from 122 countries have sent 100's of testimonials.
+And satisfied customers from 122 countries have sent 1,000's of verified customer reviews.
 If you want to know about stretching, flexibility or sports injury management, Brad Walker is the go-to-guy.

 Disclaimer: The health and fitness information presented on this website is intended as an educational resource and is not intended as a substitute for proper medical advice.
 Please consult your physician or physical therapist before performing any of the exercises described on this website, particularly if you are pregnant, elderly or have any chronic or recurring muscle or joint pain.